RodrigoMattosoSilveira/py-mfc-sim/README.md

 A `PPP` mission is to fulfill `orders`.
 The `PPP` executes its mission through repeated executions of the `PnP` cycle; they work `SHIFT_WORK_DURATION` hours, performs `PnP tasks`, takes periodic `shift breaks` and `hourly breaks` in between ` their PnP` work.

 The `PnP` cycle consists of:

+### Sunny day scenarios
-* order area
+* check in
-  * walks to the order area
+  * arrives at the check in area
+  * If not working, get a PPP tally
+  * If working, and has an outstanding order tally
-  * requests order tablet
+    * requests order tablet, and wait
-  * records previous order results
+    * record previous order results
-  * takes a shift or hour break
+* rest
+  * arrives at rest area
+  * rest for the amount of time, 0 if not
+* get next order
-  * requests order tablet
+  * arrives at the order area
-  * requests next order
+  * requests order tablet, waits for tablet
-  * waits for the next order
+  * requests next order, waits for the next order
   * gets, reads, and memorizes the order
-* pick area
+* pick an order
   * walks to pick area
+  * pick order kit
     * Repeat until picking all order items
+      * for each order carry bundle
+         * for each product in carry bundle
-  * walks to product(s) pick slot
+           * walk to product pick slot location
-  * picks product(s)
+           * pick product
-    * Abandon current PnP cycle in case they cannot find product(s)
+           * Abort current PnP cycle in case product not available, execute the put-away order kit below
-      * restore product(s) to pick area
+         * carry bundle to pack area
+         * if it does not have one, request order kit location and wait until one is available
-      * returns to order area
+         * walk to order kit location
-  * walks to the stage area
+         * add bundle to order kit
-  * wait for stage area
+         * return to pick area, for any additional order items; stay in pack area otherwise
-  * adds product(s) to kit
-* pack area
+* pack an order
+  * build order parcel(s)
-  * retrieves pack resources
+  * retrieves pack resources for parcel(s)
-    * Abandon current PnP cycle in case they cannot retrieve pack resources
+    * Abort current PnP cycle in case they cannot retrieve pack resources, execute the put-away order parcel(s) below
-      * restore product(s) to pick area
-      * returns to order area
   * pack the parcels
-* label area
+* label an order
   * walks to the label area
   * retrieves the label material
-    * Abandon current PnP cycle in case they cannot retrieve the label material
+    * Abort current PnP cycle in case they cannot retrieve the label material, execute the put-away order parcel(s) procedure
-      * restore product(s) to pick area
-      * returns to order area
   * wait for label printer
-  * labels the parcel
+  * labels the parcel(s)
-* delivery area
+* set an order for delivery
   * walks to the delivery area
   * retrieves delivery fridge space, for some parcels
-  * Abandon current PnP cycle in case they cannot retrieve delivery fridge space
+    * Abort current PnP cycle in case they cannot retrieve the fridge space, execute the put-away order parcel(s) procedure
-    * restore product(s) to pick area
-    * returns to order area
   * places the parcel(s) in delivery area
+  * return to check in area

+### Exception handling
+* put-away order kit
+  * for each product in hand,if any
+    * walt to pick slot
+    * put product away
+  * walk to order kit location
+    * for each order carry bundle
+      * pick a carry bundle
+      * carry bundle to pick area
+      * For each product in carry bundle
+        * walk to product pick slot location
+        * put away product
+    * return to check in area, from pick area after putting away all order items
+* put-away order parcel(s)
+  * for each order parcel(s)
+    * for each order carry bundle
+      * pick a carry bundle
-  * walks to the order area
+      * carry bundle to pick area
+      * For each product in carry bundle
+        * walk to product pick slot location
+        * put away product
+    * return to check in area, from pick area after putting away all order items

 # Simulation
 We will simulate multiple `PPP` executing their missions concurrently; they will work `SHIFT_WORK_DURATION` hours, performing their `PnP tasks`, takes periodic `shift breaks` and `hourly breaks` in between ` their PnP` work.